2026 Cornerstone Guide

 Once you have installed a compliant safe room, you submit your paid invoices, proof that your payment cleared, and the signed SoonerSafe Certificate of Installation by the deadline tied to your selection period.
 The Oklahoma Department of Emergency Management and FEMA both review the documents before any check is issued, which is why complete, accurate paperwork is so important.
 When the review is finished, your check is mailed by certified mail to the address you provide.

-Plan your finances around this timeline.
-You pay the installer in full first, then wait several weeks for reimbursement, so treat the rebate as a refund that arrives later, not as money you can put toward the purchase up front.
+Plan your finances around this order.
+You pay the installer in full first, then wait for the reimbursement, so treat the rebate as a refund that arrives later, not as money you can put toward the purchase up front.
+Two agencies review the file, so the wait runs in weeks rather than days.
+Check soonersafe.ok.gov for the current processing time.

 Protect Your Rebate